ianstormtaylor/slate/docs/walkthroughs/saving-to-a-database.md

 }
 ```

-Now you're content will be saved only when the content itself changes!
+Now your content will be saved only when the content itself changes!

 Success—you've got JSON in your database.